 - Are group conscience meetings held regularly?

-- Is the meeting information readily available and the WSO informed of all meeting details and changes so that newcomers and visitors can find our meeting?
+- Is our meeting information readily available, and is the World Service Office informed of all meeting details and changes so that newcomers and visitors can find our meeting?